VirtusLab/scala-cli/website/docs/commands/run.md

 # Hello
 ```

-This is the default command, so you're not required to specify it explicitly:
+`run` is the default command, so you're not required to specify it explicitly:
 ```bash
 scala-cli Hello.scala
 # Hello